syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 ---
 title: Title and Subtitle in JavaScript Chart Control | Syncfusion
 description: Learn here more about Title and Subtitle support in Syncfusion Essential JavaScript Chart Control, its elements, and more.
-title: Syncfusion EJ1 Chart - Title
-description: How to customize the chart title.
 platform: js
 control: Chart
 documentation: ug